What is Proximity Sensors?

 The sensor is called inductive because it detects under the electric principle of inductance.
 It detects metallic objects.
 It uses the oscillator circuit to generate a high-frequency electromagnetic field.
 The sensor consists of an inductive loop.
-When cable comes out of the sensor it turns red, metal gets detected and the sensor is switched on.
-When the cable goes away, sensors output is switched off.
+When cable comes out of the sensor, it turns red, metal gets detected, and the sensor is switched on.
+When the cable goes away, the output of the sensor is switched off.

 2. Capacitive Sensor

 It detects metallic and non-metallic objects in liquid, solid and granulated form.
 It operates as an open capacitor because it has two conduction plates are positioned at the sensing head.
 The capacitance of these two plates increases when an object enters the sensing area, it causes to change oscillator amplitude, Schmitt triggers state changes, and the output signal is created.
 The capacitive sensor oscillates if the target is present.
 Charging plates range from 10 to 50 HZ.
 It detects any type of material; the sensor should be kept away from non-target material to avoid the false trigger.

 It can sense the target within 1mm in diameter.
 It is a rapidly advanced sensor.
 It can solve the bulk of industrial sensing objects.
 It has a laser diode, photodiode receiver to detect emitted light.
 Supporting electronics are designed to amplify the receiver.
 To detect the receiver emitter is used because it transmits the beam of visible or infrared light.

 It is the most reliable photoelectric sensor.
 The emitter provides a constant beam of light.
 Sensing occurs when the object passes the between two breaks the beam.
 It is separated from the receiver using separate housing.
 It is reliable to use.
 It can be used in commercial and industrial areas.
 It can save the car from being smashed.